 - A statement that you are making a request pursuant to the Access to Information Act or the Privacy Act;

-- A description, as detailed as possible, of the records you wish to access (consult the Bank's Info Source Chapter for further details on the Bank’s record holdings);
+- A description, as detailed as possible, of the records you wish to access (consult the Bank's Info Source website for further details on the Bank’s record holdings);

 - An indication of whether you wish to receive copies of records or view the material in person at one of our premises;

 - Your name, complete address, telephone number;

 - Email address;

 Send your request along with the applicable fee (payable to Bank of Canada) to:

 234 Wellington Street, 5W

 Contact the Access to Information and Privacy Office

 If you have any questions concerning the administration of the Access to Information Act and/or the Privacy Act, please contact the Access to Information and Privacy Office at: